 1. What Covid-19 workplace safety requirements must employers now comply with?
-(Last updated 19/07/2021)
+(Last updated 19/07/2022)

 Make UK’s health and safety experts can provide tailored support to employers to conduct risk assessments or workplace audits and identify appropriate Covid-19 safety measures.
 Click here for further information.

-If an employer agrees to an employee’s request to move to a long-term home or hybrid working arrangement, there are various issues legal and practical issues they will need to consider.
+If an employer agrees to an employee’s request to move to a long-term home or hybrid working arrangement, there are various legal and practical issues they will need to consider.
 Make UK member companies can access guidance on these issues and our template home and hybrid working policy in the HR and Legal Resources section of our website.
-Non-members can download the template Home and Hybrid Working Policy, for free.
+Non-members can download the template Home and Hybrid Working Policy and HR Manager’s Manual on home and hybrid working for free.

-Now that Covid-19 restrictions have lifted, including the general Government instruction for employees to work from home if they can, an employer might be able to take the view that an instruction to return to the workplace is a reasonable management instruction and withhold the employee’s pay (on the basis that they are not ready and willing to work and therefore not entitled to be paid), take disciplinary action, or even dismiss, if an employee refuses.
-However, there is a risk that the employee could bring a claim for detriment or automatically unfair dismissal claim under s44 or s100 of the Employment Rights Act.
-(Note that the requirement to have two years’ service that applies to ordinary unfair dismissal claims does not apply in this context and compensation in such claims is uncapped.
-The right to bring a detriment claim also extends to workers.)
+If an employee were to refuse to attend the workplace due to concerns about Covid-19, their employer might wish to take action against them, e.g. by withholding the employee’s pay (on the basis that they are not ready and willing to work and therefore not entitled to be paid), taking disciplinary action, or even dismissing them for refusal to obey a reasonable management instruction.
+However, in these circumstances, there is a risk that the employee could bring a claim for detriment or automatically unfair dismissal under s44 or s100 of the Employment Rights Act.
+(Note that the requirement to have two years’ service that applies to ordinary unfair dismissal claims does not apply in this context and compensation in such claims is uncapped.)
+The right to bring a detriment claim also extends to workers.

-Although there may be a risk that clinically extremely vulnerable or vulnerable employees might claim that a requirement to attend the workplace amounts to discrimination arising from disability and/or failure to make reasonable adjustments, employers may be able to justify such a requirement if they can establish that it is a proportionate means of achieving a legitimate aim and/or that there were no reasonable adjustments that could be made to enable the employee to work remotely.
+Although there may be a risk that clinically extremely vulnerable or vulnerable employees might also claim that a requirement to attend the workplace amounts to discrimination arising from disability and/or failure to make reasonable adjustments, employers may be able to justify such a requirement if they can establish that it is a proportionate means of achieving a legitimate aim and/or that there were no reasonable adjustments that could be made to enable the employee to work remotely.

 Special considerations also apply in respect of pregnant employees – see question 5, below.

 4. Do any specific requirements apply in relation to pregnant employees?
-(Last updated 19/07/2021)
+(Last updated 19/07/2022)